 - Home Price: $148,200 median purchase price; $628 median monthly rent

-- Crime Rate: Safer than 52% of cities in the U.S.
+- Crime Rate: Safer than 42% of Massachusetts cities

 - Unemployment Rate: 5.5%

 Tucked away in the northwest corner of the state, Adams is one of the best places to live in Massachusetts for nature lovers!
 This small suburb of Pittsfield has endless outdoor activities like fishing, hiking, swimming, and more.
 Plus, art museums, farm-to-table dining, and hospitality jobs await in neighboring North Adams, which has recently become a hot spot for New England tourism.
-If you’re looking for a breathtaking mountain town with some of the cheapest places to rent in Massachusetts or a location where you can buy an affordable Victorian house, Adams is the place to be!
+Plus, you won’t want to pass up visiting this cool place in Massachusetts, Arrowhead—the home of Herman Melville, which is where the American author wrote Moby Dick!
+If you’re looking for a breathtaking mountain town with some of the most affordable places to rent in Massachusetts or a location where you can buy an affordable Victorian house, Adams is the place to be!

 Things to Do in Adams